vlcn-io/materialite/demos/react/walkthrough/walkthrough.md

 # Materialite React Demo Walkthrough

-This is a walkthrough of the code behind https://vlcn-io.github.io/materialite/
+This is a walkthrough of the code behind https://vlcn-io.github.io/materialite/ Note: use a laptop.
+The layout is not responsive in the least.

 ![screenshot of demo app](./app.png)